-Public limited companies, private limited companies and commercial foundations are subject to the Financial Statements Act which sets out statutory accounting principles supplemented by the guidelines in the Danish Accounting Standards issued by FSR - Danish Auditors, as well as the International Financial Reporting Standards (IFRS).
+Public limited companies, private limited companies and commercial foundations are subject to the Financial Statements Act, which sets out statutory accounting principles supplemented by the guidelines in the Danish Accounting Standards issued by FSR - Danish Auditors as well as the International Financial Reporting Standards (IFRS).

 The Danish Merger Tax Act and the Danish Act on Capital Gains on Shares contain important regulation of certain tax issues in connection with private M&A transactions.
-These acts are supplemented by a number of other regulations, practices, guidelines, etc.
+These acts are supplemented by a number of other regulations, practices, guidelines, etc

-Human resource issues related to private M&A transactions are primarily regulated by the Act on Employees' Legal Status on Transfer of Undertakings, the Act on Employment Contracts, the Act on Informing and Consulting Employees, the Act on Notice, etc., in connection with Collective Redundancies and by collective bargaining agreements, if applicable.
+Human resource issues related to private M&A transactions are primarily regulated by the Act on Employees' Legal Status on Transfer of Undertakings, the Act on Employment Contracts, the Act on Informing and Consulting Employees, the Act on Notice, etc in connection with Collective Redundancies and by collective bargaining agreements, if applicable.

 All M&A transactions and joint ventures must comply with Danish competition (antitrust) law and EU competition law.
 Danish competition law is to a large extent based on comparable EU competition law.
-M&A transactions and joint ventures, where the combined aggregate annual turnover in Denmark of all the undertakings concerned exceeds DKK 900 million, will, in many cases, be subject to the prior approval of the Danish Competition Council in accordance with the Danish Competition Act.
+M&A transactions and joint ventures will be subject to prior notification and approval by the Danish Competition and Consumer Authority if either of the two alternative sets of thresholds are exceeded: